 These mutations are autosomal dominant and can be inherited in 50% of offspring of affected patients.
 The risk of carrying these gene mutations and the development of pheochromocytomas or paragangliomas is variable and dependent on the ‘penetrance’ of the mutation.

 Von-Hippel Lindau (VHL)

-Von-Hippel Lindau is disease characterized by the development of haemangioblastomas in the central nervous system (cerebellum and spinal cord), kidney and blood vessels of the eye (retina) and pheochromocytomas and pancreatic neuroendocrine cancers (revise).
+Von-Hippel Lindau is disease characterized by the development of haemangioblastomas in the central nervous system (cerebellum and spinal cord), kidney and blood vessels of the eye (retina) adrenal pheochromocytomas, renal cell carcinoma and pancreatic neuroendocrine cancers.

 Treatment of pheochromocytomas and paragangliomas